B.S.D. Crown Ltd. - Publication of 2015 and 2016 Annual Reports

 Ramat Gan, Israel, 30 November 2017

-PUBLICATION OF 2015 and 2016 annual REPORTS AND audited FINANCIAL STATEMENTS, and PUBLICATION of 30 June 2016 INTERIM UNAUDITED FINANCIAL STATEMENTS
+AND AUDITED FINANCIAL STATEMENTS, AND PUBLICATION OF 30 JUNE 2016 INTERIM UNAUDITED FINANCIAL STATEMENTS

 1. The Company announces the publication of its annual report and audited consolidated financial statements for the year ended 31 December 2015 ("AY 2015").
 The Company adjusted, by way of restatement, the comparative financial information included in its AY 2015, as of December 31, 2014 and January 1, 2014 and for the year ended December 31, 2014.
 The AY 2015 will be available in the Company website:

-Note: CORRECTION: PUBLICATION OF 2015 AND 2016 ANNUAL REPORTS